 Just like light and darkness are environmental cues that signal when it’s time for waking and resting, mealtime also serves a similar function.

-Our bodies come equipped with something called a “food-entrainable clock”*, which is directly linked to our body’s sleep clock.
+Our bodies come equipped with something called a food-entrainable clock5, which is directly linked to our body’s sleep clock.
 To keep this clock on schedule, it’s ideal to eat breakfast soon after waking, and it should be the most substantial meal of the day.
 By having an adequate breakfast, we signal our bodies that we have enough energy to get through the day.
-By contrast, large meals should be avoided at night, when it’s time to power down.
+In contrast, large meals should be avoided at night when it’s time to power down.

 Eating breakfast also helps regulate our hormones, including cortisol.
 Cortisol is a stress hormone, and too much of it will cause us to stay awake and disrupt our bedtime (more on this in Hack 15).

 Cortisol is a stress hormone that gives us energy throughout the day.
 This hormone should be at its highest level in the morning, which helps us wake up and get moving.
 As the day goes on, it should gradually decrease and hit a low point in the evening when it’s time for bed.

 Cortisol and melatonin are inversely related, meaning the more cortisol we have in our system, the less melatonin, and vice versa.
 We need melatonin to sleep, so if cortisol production continues at a steady pace all day long, we’re going to have difficulty falling asleep at night.

 Having a stressful day will trigger too much cortisol production.
 Deadlines, arguments, and chronic stress all contribute to elevated cortisol levels.
 Here’s what you can do to keep your cortisol in check: